-Should you use a web filter in your company?
-With the internet, we can connect with the 4.54 billion people (nearly 59 percent of the global population!) that are using the internet today by accessing forums, instant messaging, social media, email, and other forms of communication.
+Why should you use web filtering software in your company?
 The internet allows businesses of all sizes to access incredible amounts of knowledge and other helpful resources that are critical for business growth.
 Surely there’s no need to limit internet access in the workplace, right?

-Here’s the thing – while the internet is an amazing tool when used appropriately, it also allows for a great deal of undesirable consequences: Malicious hackers exfiltrating sensitive data, underaged persons discovering age-inappropriate content, and lost productivity when employees spend too much of their time on distracting websites.
+Here’s the thing – while the internet is an amazing tool when used appropriately, it also allows for plenty of undesirable consequences: Malicious hackers exfiltrating sensitive data, underaged persons discovering age-inappropriate content, and lost productivity when employees spend too much of their time on distracting websites.

 In this CurrentWare guide, we will cover the most common uses for internet content filters, how websites are blocked, and how you can use CurrentWare’s web filtering software BrowseControl to take back control over the content accessed through your network.